 These steps will help you clean your cushions to get them looking brand new and keep your outdoor cushions off the mud or grass.

 - Then mix about a cup of borax with a few squirts of dish soap in a bucket of water.
 In this case, I recommend using an outdoor cleaner.

-- The next step is to use the hard bristle brush apply a cleaning solution
+- The next step is to use the stiff bristle brush and apply a cleaning solution.

 - Scrub the entire area of the cushions creating a generous lather for heavy stains